Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 In this section, we briefly review the effects of zealotry on opinion dynamics models, by mostly focusing on fully inflexible zealots \cite{galam_rational_1997, galam_role_2007, mobilia_role_2007,martins_building_2013, mobilia_nonlinear_2015,galam_stubbornness_2016}.
 We distinguish between models with discrete and continuous opinion states.
 We highlight that zealotry can be `one-sided' (all zealots in the population have the same opinion state), or mixed (multiple groups of zealots, each holding a different opinion).

 \paragraph{Discrete opinions.}

-\textcite{mobilia_role_2007} studied the role of zealots in the conventional two-state voter model.
+\textcite{mobilia_role_2007} and \textcite{chinellato_dynamical_2015} studied the role of zealots in the conventional two-state voter model.
 For equal numbers of zealots supporting each of the two opinions, the distribution of the number of agents in either state is approximately Gaussian in populations with all-to-all interaction, and in lattices with one and two dimensions.
 The width of the opinion distribution is proportional to the inverse square root of the number of zealots, independent of the total number of voters.
 As \textcite{mobilia_role_2007} conclude, a small number of zealots can thus prevent the formation of a robust majority, and consensus becomes impossible.
+The paper by \textcite{chinellato_dynamical_2015} focuses on the transition between unimodal and bimodat stationary states, and also addresses the effects of zealotry on networks.

 \textcite{mobilia_nonlinear_2015} studied the effects of (mixed) zealotry in the nonlinear two-state voter model, finding a continuous phase transition.
 Below a critical zealotry density, the system is in a bistable phase, where the opinion distribution is bimodal, and the higher peak corresponds to the opinion supported by the larger number of zealots.
 For equal numbers of zealots in either state, the distribution is symmetric.
 Above a critical level of zealotry, the opinion distribution becomes unimodal, and most susceptible agents (who are not zealots and can therefore change opinion) support the opinion represented by the larger number of zealots.
 Transitions between bimodal and unimodal states at low and high levels of zealotry were also demonstrated in the linear voter model \cite{chinellato_dynamical_2015}.
 The authors provide closed-form expressions for the stationary state and introduce the idea of fractional zealots.